lorenvtvss/Machine_Learning_for_Finance/README.md

 # Machine Learning in Finance

-Machine Learning in Finance Group Project
+Machine Learning in Finance Group Project.

+Using different Machine Learning Algorithms for a Trading Strategy.